haltu/muuri/README.md

 ### grid.filter( predicate, [options] )

 Filter items.
 Expects at least one argument, a predicate, which should be either a function or a string.
 The predicate callback is executed for every item in the instance.
 If the return value of the predicate is truthy the item in question will be shown and otherwise hidden.
-The predicate callback receives two arguments: the item instance and the instance's element.
+The predicate callback receives the item instance as it's argument.
 If the predicate is a string it is considered to be a selector and it is checked against every item element in the instance with the native element.matches() method.
 All the matching items will be shown and others hidden.

 **Parameters**